-Budgeted cost: £20,063.64
+Budgeted cost: £68,531.83

-Activity Evidence that supports this approach Challenge number(s) addressed Staff and external agencies to develop speech and language skills for pupils.
-Regular sessions to ensure children are able to communicate with others and explain thoughts, having enough vocabulary.
-DFE studies show, increasingly it is recognised that children with identified language difficulties achieve less academic success than their peers at both primary and secondary school age.
-1 Pupils are clear about the desired outcomes.
-Teacher clarity enables pupils to co- constructed success criteria, appropriate WAGOLLs and the learning environment encourages independent learning.
-VL evidence of teacher clarity has a positive impact on pupil attainment 3 Introduction of Colourful Semantics through school for disadvantaged pupils.
-Staff to be trained in using the programme effectively to support children with verbal communication and word and sentence organisation.
-Assessment has shown progress in pupils' expressive language; for example, using a wider range of verbs, showing improved grammatical structure and lengthier phrases and sentences.
-Pupils are supported to contribute verbally more often in class.
-1 The implementation of the Read Write Inc approach.
-Phonic & literacy support- adults Grouping of pupils provides targeted support phonics/ literacy activities at required level 1 are trained and mentored to ensure high quality of provision for all pupil groups.
+Activity Evidence that supports this approach Challenge number(s) addressed Pupils are given timely feedback to promote their learning- Visible Learning (VL) approach now embedded, but to include pupil voice to ensure effectiveness of feedback and response to marking.
+VL evidence and EEF evidence highlights positive impact of feedback on pupils' progress.
+EEF Evidence +6 months-feedback 2 Pupils are clear about the desired outcomes.
+Teacher clarity enables pupils to co-constructed success criteria, appropriate WAGOLLs and the learning environment encourages independent learning.
+VL evidence of teacher clarity has a positive impact on pupil attainment 2 Improvement in reading comprehension strategies through the continued refinement of the Reading Flueny and Precision Teaching approach to the EEF Reading comprehensions strategies +6 months.
+2 teaching of comprehension skills, inclusion of reading for pleasure elements.
+The implementation of the Read Write Inc Grouping of pupils provides 2 approach.
+Phonic & literacy support- adults are targeted support phonics/ literacy trained and mentored to ensure high quality of activities at required level provision for all pupil groups.
 EEF phonics +5 months.
-Provision of RWInc resources to ensure that the fidelity of the program is maintained and staff training and skills remain current.
-EEF phonics +5 months.
-1
+Provision of RWInc resources to ensure that the EEF phonics +5 months.
+2 fidelity of the program is maintained, and staff training and skills remain current.

-Targeted academic support (for example, tutoring, one-to-one support structured interventions)
+Targeted academic support (for example - one-to-one support, structured interventions)

-Budgeted cost: £129,683.05
+Budgeted cost: £70,391.09

-Activity Evidence that supports this approach Challenge number(s) addressed Focussed support to provide timely support to ensure pupils do not fall behind their peers- Small group support (scoop ups) Running of Early Bird groups in spring and summer term.
+Activity Evidence that supports this approach Challenge number(s) addressed Focussed support to provide timely support to ensure pupils do not fall behind their peers - Small group support (keep up and catch ups) Running of Early Bird groups in spring and summer term.
 Certain pupils will require additional support, re-teaching or revising work to consolidate their learning.
-EEF evidence +4/6 months 2 & 6 Contribution of 0.2 funding towards the non-class based SENDCo time to support dis-advantaged pupils.
-70% of the SEND pupils are also disadvantaged, many of their barriers to learning need specialist support.
-2,4 & 6 1 day a week speech & language therapy to both work with individual and small groups but also support teachers and TAs in delivering bespoke work packages. +5 months EEF Focus on early intervention for EY pupils and continuing into yr.
+EEF evidence +4/6 months 2,5 & 6 Contribution towards the non-class based SENDCo time to support dis-advantaged pupils.
+35% of the SEND pupils are also disadvantaged, many of their barriers to learning need specialist support.
+2,5 & 6 1 day a week speech & language therapy to both work with individual and small groups but also support teachers and TAs in delivering bespoke work packages. +5 months EEF Focus on early intervention for EY pupils and continuing into yr.
 1 as required.
-1 & 6 Employment of additional higher level teaching assistant to support small group interventions: contribution from the Recovery Fund to add to the School Led Tutor EEF small group tuition +4 months progress.
-2 & 6
+1 & 2 Employment of additional teaching assistants to support small group interventions.
+EEF small group tuition +4 months progress.
+2,5 & 6